-- 1. Freedom, understood as satisfaction of desire.
+- 1. A highest good: freedom, understood as satisfaction of desire.
 Preference and aversion are universal and observable.
 So why not stick with them as guides, and concentrate on setting up a system that gets us what we want and gets rid of what we don't want?
 Why bring in other standards based on things that are harder to demonstrate, like God or the good, beautiful, and true?
 That would be unscientific and therefore irrational. - 2.
-Equality.
-Since what is good is simply what is desired, and since all desires are equally desires, it follows that all goods are equally goods.
+A highest moral demand: equality.
+Since what is good is simply what is desired, and all desires are equally desires, it follows that all goods are equally goods.
 To say one man's desires are less valuable than another's is simply to value him less.
 That's arbitrary, discriminatory, and oppressive.
 It's the sort of thing that leads to Auschwitz.
 It follows that all men and desires must be treated equally.

 In effect, scientism says that there aren't any transcendent goods, there's just desire, and there aren't any essences of things that we have to accept and respect, the world is what we make of it.
-So the point of politics, social life and morality must be to treat the world as a pure resource and turn the social order into a kind of machine for giving people whatever they happen to want.
+So the point of politics, social life, and morality must be to treat the world as a pure resource and turn the social order into a kind of machine for giving people whatever they happen to want, as long as what they want fits the smooth functioning of the system.

 That ideal is the same as the present-day liberal ideal.
 It follows that liberalism can be demonstrated to be correct given the present understanding of reason.
 That feature gives liberalism an insuperable advantage in political and moral discussion.
 If you reject it you're being irrational.
-Even liberals who accept liberalism for other reasons can use that feature to silence opposition.

-2.4 Specific features
+2.3 Specific features